A delivery unit that ships every week.

 - AI tools allowed on the codebase

-- Timesheet-based evaluation or sprint ceremonies imposed on the pod
+- Timesheet-based evaluation or sprint ceremonies imposed on the POD

 - Security policies that forbid AI tools on the codebase (hard disqualifier)